josephwecker/udon-c/docs/DECIDED.md

                     #  level...)
 No such thing as embedded "simple" attribute- grims only.

+## SCALARS
+### Strings
+* LABEL: (Restricted-non-delimited)
+    - APPLIES TO: node-name, class-name, attribute-key
+    - STOPS ON: whitespace or [|\[.]
+    - (but allows, incedentally, embedded [#!:] unless there's a compelling reason at some point to dissallow it)
+* VALUE: Non-delimited scalars including text
+    - APPLIES TO: attribute-values, on-line node data, after '| '
+    - STOPS ON: newline or space __plus__ [|#.!:]
+* PROTECTED/SHIELDED: parenthasese-delimited label or value
+    - APPLIES TO: can be in place of labels or values
+    - STOPS ON: last matched close-parenth
+    - PROBLEM: if you want an unmatched parenth (like in quotes; ")" for example) you're out of luck in label contexts.
+Use freeform in value contexts (possibly need grim attributes if it's an attribute value).
+    - Can be interpreted as simple potentially nested tuples or lists
+    - And heck, why not. let them start part-way in to a label or value
+* FREEFORM: any time text starts its own line.
+Indentation rules still apply.

+* NULL: when attribute value or a label is missing, or specified with --|~|null (??)

+See undecided for other stuff...

 ## LABELS
 anything-up-to-a-whitespace-character-or-pipe
 (same, but nested parenthasese (honored) and now spaces allowed)